ScattrdBlade/bigFileUpload/README.md

 1. Click the green `<> Code` button at the top right of the repository and select `Download ZIP`
 2. Unzip the downloaded ZIP file into the `userplugins` folder.
 3. Ensure it's structured as `src/userplugins/Vencord-fileShare` or `src/userplugins/Vencord-fileShare-main`
-5. Run `pnpm build` and the plugin should be added.
+5. Run `pnpm build` in the terminal (command prompt/CMD) and the plugin should be added.

 ### Credits
 This is a completed and fixed version of [samu.lol](https://github.com/144reasons)'s test plugin.